frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeApplicationBusinessOverview.md

 ![Application Business Overview Dashboard](ApplicationBusinessOverview-1.png)

 The top section is called the KPI banner.
 This section has the following KPIs:
+- Sessions: The total number of user sessions for your applications.
 - Avg Duration: Time between the initial user input and complete page load.
 - Avg Errors: Average number of Request and JavaScript Errors.
-- Efficiency Rate: Rate of sessions with good user experience.
+- Efficiency Rate: Rate of sessions that converted with good user experience.
 A perfect efficiency rate is 100.
-- Deficiency Rate: Rate of sessions with poor user experience.
+- Deficiency Rate: Rate of sessions that abandoned with poor user experience.
 A perfect deficiency rate is 0.
-- Sessions: The total number of user sessions for your applications.
+- Conversion Rate: Rate of sessions that converted.
 - Apdex: Application Performance Index is a standard developed by an alliance of companies for measuring the performance of applications.
 A perfect Apdex score is 1.

 Each KPI cell displays the current value based on the selected timeframe.
 Each KPI is compared to a time shift that is selected in the TimeShift variable dropdown and will display, in parentheses, the KPI difference and trend direction.